okta/okta-auth-js/README.md

 This callback function receives the sdk instance as the first function parameter and [isPending](#authstatemanager) state as the second parameter.

-##### `onAuthRequired`

-> :warning: DO NOT trigger `authClient.signInWithRedirect()` in this callback.
-This callback is used inside the `signInWithRedirect` method, call it again will trigger the protection logic to end the function.

-Callback function.
-Called when authentication is required.
-When this callback is avaliable, the provided flow is executed as an alternative of the default redirect signIn flow.

-This callback function receives the sdk instance as the first function parameter.

 ##### `devMode`

 Default to `false`.
 It enables debugging logs when set to `true`.